Importing commit history from GitLab to GitHub

 Step 2: Execute import-gitlab-commits

-Next, set required environment variables:
+Next, set the required environment variables:

 export GITLAB_BASE_URL=https://clarity.gitlab.com